lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-where-do-we-start-refactoring-a-large-method.md

 <center><img src="/assets/images/start-refactoring-from-the-deepest-branch.png" width="500" alt="Start refactoring from the deepest branch"></center>

-The deepest branch gives us a small, localised, problem to solve.
+The deepest branch gives us a small, localised problem to solve.
-There are fewer dependencies, like those pesky global variables, to deal with.
+There are fewer dependencies to deal with (like those pesky global variables).

-Not only that,
-it is likely that the deepest parts of the code will be expressing details that don't belong in the method.
+It is also likely that the deepest parts of the code will be expressing details that don't belong in the method.
 Details that will be violating Uncle Bob's
-"One Level of Abstraction per Function" rule.
+"one Level of abstraction per function" rule.

 As we nip away at those details, patterns that express the methods true intent should emerge.